New / Enhanced Logics

 Crit.Warhead= ; Warhead

-Crit.Affects=all ; list of Affected Target Enumeration (none|land|water|empty|infantry|units|buildings|all)
+Crit.Affects=all ; list of Affected Target Enumeration (none|land|water|infantry|units|buildings|all)

 Crit.AffectsHouses=all ; list of Affected House Enumeration (none|owner/self|allies/ally|team|enemies/enemy|all)